GabeScott/standard-works-vault/General Conference/2006 April - Our Rising Generation.md

 However, there is a sad epilogue to this story.
 We learn later in Mosiah concerning those who were but little children in the tents at the time of King Benjamin’s sermon:

-“Now it came to pass that there were many of the rising generation that could not understand the words of king Benjamin, being little children at the time he spake unto his people; and they did not believe the tradition of their fathers” (Mosiah 26:1).
+“Now it came to pass that there were many of the rising generation that could not understand the words of king Benjamin, being little children at the time he spake unto his people; and they did not believe the tradition of their fathers” ([[Mosiah 26.1|Mosiah 26:1]]).

 What happened to that rising generation, brethren?
 Why didn’t the young children accept the righteous traditions of their fathers?
 More importantly, here we are centuries later, in a day of many temples and constant prophetic direction, and what of our rising generation?
 Do we have reason to be concerned?
 Certainly we do!

 The young men here and throughout the world, and their young women counterparts, are very special.
 President Hinckley has spoken of them:

-“I have said many times that I believe we have the finest generation of young people that this Church has ever known. ...
-They try to do the right thing.
-They are bright and able, clean and fresh, attractive and smart. ...
-They know what the gospel is about, and they are trying to live it, looking to the Lord for His guidance and help” (“Your Greatest Challenge, Mother,” Liahona, Jan.
-2001, 113; Ensign, Nov.
+“I have said many times that I believe we have the finest generation of young people that this Church has ever known. … They try to do the right thing.
+They are bright and able, clean and fresh, attractive and smart. … They know what the gospel is about, and they are trying to live it, looking to the Lord for His guidance and help” (“Your Greatest Challenge, Mother,” *Liahona,* Jan.
+2001, 113; *Ensign,* Nov.
 2000, 97–98).

 All of us who are involved with these youth know the truth of President Hinckley’s words.

 Elder Henry B. Eyring of the Quorum of the Twelve Apostles, however, provides us with a somber warning, speaking of the youth:

 “Many of them are remarkable in their spiritual maturity and in their faith.
 But even the best of them are sorely tested.
-And the testing will become more severe” (“We Must Raise Our Sights,” Ensign, Sept.
+And the testing will become more severe” (“We Must Raise Our Sights,” *Ensign,* Sept.
 2004, 14).

 This warning that “the testing will become more severe” gets my attention.
 Our rising generation is worthy of our best efforts to support and strengthen them in their journey to adulthood.